janrakete/healthcore-bulp.io/README.md

           // ...
       }

-      // Converts a raw value from the device into a higher-level representation, based on the property metadata. get(property, value) {
+      // GET: Converts a raw value from the device into a higher-level representation, based on the property metadata. get(property, value) {
           if (property.read === false) {
             return undefined; // property is not readable, so return undefined